 \cite{KGW11} extend the idea of \cite{W07} to a general class of slice samplers by writing

 where $\xi_1,\xi_2, \ldots$ is any positive sequence.

 When $\xi_i=\psi_i$, this corresponds to the efficient Gibbs sampler proposed by \cite{P08} in the context of DPMM using parameter blocking.
 This is the second of the three samplers implemented in our R package, and we refer to it as \textit{slice dependent}, in accordance with \cite{KGW11}.

+For the last of the three samplers implemented in our R package, that we refer to as \textit{slice independent} in accordance with \cite{KGW11}, we set $\xi_i=(\kappa-1) \kappa^{i-1}$ with $\kappa = 0.8$ as proposed by \cite{KGW11}.

-Most importantly, this design permits the introduction of label switching moves, without which it is very difficult to obtain sufficient mixing.
+Most importantly, these slice samplers permit the introduction of label switching moves, without which it is very difficult to obtain sufficient mixing.
 We discuss this in detail in Section \ref{sec:mixing}.

-For the last of the three samplers implemented in our R package, that we refer to as \textit{slice independent} in accordance with \cite{KGW11}, we set $\xi=(\kappa-1) \kappa^{j-1}$ with $\kappa = 0.8$ as proposed by \cite{KGW11}.

 We continue by defining some new notation which is required to present our slice samplers.
 First, given the allocation variables $\bZ$, define

 Similarly, given the auxiliary variables $\bU$ and the vector $\bV$, define